What is music therapy?

 Who is a good candidate for tele music therapy?

 No prior music experience or musical skill is required to benefit from music therapy.
 For tele music therapy, a good candidate can hear the audio.
 If you have a visual impairment, it will be helpful to have someone available to assist you in accessing your session.

 Will my Music Therapy at Home sessions be secure and private?

 Yes!
 Music therapists are ethically and legally bound to the privacy protection law called HIPAA.
-Your music therapist will be in a private, secure place during for the session with you.
-Music Therapy at Home utilizes a secure, HIPAA-compliant video conferencing platform called TheraPlatform.
-It also provides for secure scheduling, form e-signing, invoicing and credit card payment.
+Committed to protection of your privacy, Music Therapy at Home utilizes Zoom for secure video conferencing.
+Stripe is the platform used for invoicing and to safely receive credit card payments.